 I was reared on a farm in Western Oklahoma, not far from where The Black Alabaster Box takes place.
 My parents were farmers and school teachers.
-I am the middle child between two brothers.
-Growing up on a farm gave us many opportunities to explore and use our imaginations.
+Growing up on a farm gave my brothers and me many opportunities to explore and use our imaginations.
 We learned about hard work, success and failure, and caring for the world around us.

 Every summer my mother ordered a box of library books from the Oklahoma State Library Commission.
 It was always a great day when it came.
 As soon as we finished one box, she sent for another.
 Reading took us around the world.

 In college I studied to be a teacher.
 I taught just about all of the elementary school grades.
 It was valuable experience when I became a professor at Teachers College, Columbia University in New York.
 There I taught men and women who were studying to be teachers, school principals, and to work in education-related jobs.